Carter Moore Braxton: Early and family life

-Carter Moore Braxton Jr. was born in Norfolk, Virginia on September 5, 1836, the son of Carter Moore Braxton Sr. by his third wife, Elizabeth Teagle Mayo Braxton.
+Carter Moore Braxton Jr. was born in Norfolk, Virginia on September 5, 1836, the son of Virginia legislator and planter Carter Moore Braxton Sr. by his third wife, Elizabeth Teagle Mayo Braxton.
 Elliott Muse Braxton was his elder half brother.
 The Braxton family of merchants and planters had long been prominent in King and Queen County which his great-great grandfather George Braxton, Sr., great-grandfather George Braxton, Jr. and grandfather Carter Braxton had represented in the Virginia General Assembly, and where the family owned large plantations.

 C.M.
 Braxton Sr. soon moved his family from Norfolk back to King and Queen County, where his father owned 20 slaves in the 1840 federal census.
 There Carter Moore Braxton Sr. died in 1847, when this boy was eleven.
 C.M.
 Braxton finished his education at the Hanover Academy, then moved to Fredericksburg.
 There he rose to become chief engineer in charge of construction for the Fredericksburg and Gordonsville Railroad by the start of the American Civil War, but only grading had begun.
 A Carter Braxton, either this man or a relative, owned 94 slaves in the eastern district of Hanover County in 1850.